opetitprestataire/label-studio/docs/source/tags/chat.md

 ### Use with an LLM

-Optionally, the tag can send request to an LLM and then post the replies.
+Optionally, the tag can send requests to an LLM and then post the replies.

 To use an LLM, you need to do two things: